-THEA has committed to provide a new connection to Meridian Avenue, by extending Whiting Street between Meridian Avenue and Brush Street.
-In order to construct the extension of Whiting Street, the existing railroad tracks will need to be removed.
-Removing the railroad tracks and completing the extension to Meridian Avenue will offer an additional connection within the street network, providing additional route choice and alleviating congestion.

-The preferred alternative proposes improvements to existing ramp configurations and the existing street network at multiple locations in the Downtown/Channelside area.
-The improvements can be broken up into four distinct locations.
-See Figure 1.2 for each location of proposed improvements.
+THEA has committed to provide a new connection to Meridian Avenue, by extending Whiting Street between Brush Street and Meridian Avenue.
+In order to construct the extension of Whiting Street, existing railroad tracks, located between Whiting Street and Meridian Avenue will need to be removed.
+Removing the railroad tracks and completing the extension to Meridian Avenue will offer an additional connection within the street network, thereby providing additional route choices and alleviating congestion.
+Proposed project improvements can be broken up into four distinct locations.
+See Figure 1-2 for each location of proposed improvements.